 - Socialize with fellow overseas participants and with native youth.

-- Visit family members you may have living in Macedonia.
+- Visit family relatives you have living in Macedonia.

 - Enjoy the friendliness of the Macedonian people and the beauty of the country.

-Overseas participants will stay with a Host Family.
-This way you can enjoy your home away from home, with an abundance of Macedonian hospitality.
+Overseas participants can stay with a Host Family.
+Enjoy your home away from home, with an abundance of Macedonian hospitality.

 You will be responsible for the cost of accommodations and meals outside the home of your Host Family.